reedchen19/cyclegan_verasonics/README.md

-Here's a cleaner, more organized version of your markdown text:

----

 # CycleGAN Verasonics

 This repository contains the code for the paper **"Emulating Clinical Quality Muscle B-mode Ultrasound Images from Plane-Wave Images Using a Two-Stage Machine Learning Model"**.
 The code covers model training in Python and Verasonics implementation in MATLAB.